Skip to content

 classA --|> classB

 For example, we can add a new class (onlineOrder) and show that it is another Order type.
+It is a good practice to omit the inherited attributes in the child class diagram.

 ---